Director • Marine Scientist

 Having always loved science and nature, it wasn’t surprising that Amanda decided to major in Biology at the University of North Georgia.
 She pursued her interests in ecology research by working at the Joseph W. Jones Ecological Research Center in Southwest Georgia, where she spent three summers learning all about the longleaf pine ecosystem.
 When asked to be a part of a research project on the Eglin Reservation, she jumped at the opportunity.
 After a few years working in the research and natural resources field, Amanda realized how little people know about the nature in their backyards, and she started looking for opportunities in outreach and education.
 In 2016 she began her journey with CBA as an Environmental Education Technician.
 Two years later she was given the ultimate honor of being asked to become their Education Coordinator.
 While the longleaf pine brought Amanda to Northwest Florida, it is the beautiful diversity of habitats encompassing this area that keeps her here.
 Whether her feet are in the wiregrass or in the water, she is always exploring, learning and teaching.

-Living in Florida for most of her life gave Rachel a deep appreciation for the beautiful landscapes across the Gulf Coast region and inspired her to pursue a Bachelor’s Degree in Environmental Studies.
+Living in Florida for most of her life gave Rachel a deep appreciation for the beautiful landscapes across the Gulf Coast region and inspired her to pursue a Bachelor's Degree in Environmental Studies.
 After receiving her degree from Florida State University, Rachel completed a year of service with AmeriCorps.
 After her year of service was complete she was hired on with CBA and has worked her way from a Program Specialist to the Restoration Coordinator, where she plans, permits, and coordinates living shoreline and invasive plant removal projects.
 Rachel has completed her GIS certification through the University of West Florida.
-In her free time, Rachel enjoys gardening and horseback riding.
+In her free time, Rachel enjoys being by the water and exploring local outdoor attractions.

 Growing up in the rural Cleveland Ohio area, Chad has always been impressed by the importance and beauty of the natural environment.
 After Chad's Honorable Discharge from the United States Army, he attended college at Eastern Kentucky University where he was an Animal Studies major.
 In 2016 Chad relocated from Ohio to Northwest Florida where he worked as a Park Ranger at Grayton Beach State Park before joining CBA.
 He has plans to continue his education in the environmental field and build upon his understanding of the great value of environmental stewardship in sustaining healthy ecosystems.